About Your Library

 Tutor Rooms are available for North Rockland Home Instruction, Literacy Volunteers, and Haverstraw Library card holders (for mid-level tutor room only).

 If you would like to use our Tutor Room, please sign up at the Adult Reference Desk or the Mid-Level Computer Sign-Up desk.
 Patrons who sign up for the room is guaranteed an hour to use the room.
-After that hour, they may continue to use the room if it has not been requested by another person but they may be asked to leave at any time should it be requested.
+After that hour, they may continue to use the room if it has not been requested by another person but they may be asked to leave at any time should it be requested thereafter.

-If you are in need of having a digital copy of a photo or document, the library offers a free scanning service located at the Computer Sign-Up desk in the middle level of the Main Library.
+If you are in need of having a digital copy of a document, the library offers a free scanning service located at the Computer Sign-Up desk in the middle level of the Main Library.
 We can scan up to three items per patron per day.
 Scanned items may be saved for you on your own flash/thumb drive or sent to you via email.

 Both the Main and Village Branch Libraries have color copiers available for public use.
 Black and white copies are $0.15 per page and color copies are $0.25 per page.